-Yes, the FTC recently used PayPal to send refunds in Global Access Technical Support.
-In that case, we sent an email from the FTC (email@example.com) to customers’ email addresses.
-Then, within 24 hours, PayPal sent an email telling customers how to claim their refund.
-And, whenever there’s a refund program, information is available at www.ftc.gov/refunds.
+Yes, the FTC sometimes uses PayPal to distribute refunds.
+In these cases, we send an email from the FTC (firstname.lastname@example.org) to payment recipients.
+Then, within 24 hours, PayPal sends an email telling recipients how to claim their refund.
+And, whenever there’s an FTC refund program, information is available at www.ftc.gov/refunds.

 How do FTC refunds via PayPal work?